310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p3.md

 <th>(Oh, wait— I think he’d need to ask the Student Council for permission first…)</th>

-<th>(I don’t wanna trouble Yuuki-kun — He’s still a first year, so I’m sure he doesn’t have much of a say in anything.)</th>
+<th>(I don’t wanna trouble Yuuki-kun—He’s still a first year, so I’m sure he doesn’t have much of a say in anything.)</th>

 <th>(Though considering how he is, I think he *would* try his best if I asked him.)</th>